 Meet monthly, day of week and time of day varies.

 Spaces 3 Meetings for discussion and study of specific periods and styles of architecture.
 Visits have included Claydon, Ashridge and Waddesdon Manor.During winter we propose discussion groups on the “Picturesque” period and its various influences.

-Meet monthly, no set day or time.
+Meet third Tuesday of the month.
 Spaces—3 or 4.
 Visit bird sites in Hertfordshire and sometimes further afield.
 May have longer trips depending on members’ wishes.
 All members need to have binoculars and be reasonably fit as sometimes have to walk over rough terrain.